Conditional probability tensor decompositions for multivariate categorical response regression: Statistical analysis of penalized M-step

 The condition on the sample size (\textbf{C1}) needed for the result of Theorem \ref{thm:error_bound} is as follows. \begin{itemize} \item[] \textbf{C1.
 (Sample size)} Let $\phi_n = \max_{i \in [n]}\|\mbx_i\|_2 k_1 \lambda \sqrt{54 |\mathcal{S}|} /\{2\kappa(\mathcal{S}, n_{\rm min})\}$ where $\lambda$ is as prescribed in Theorem \ref{thm:error_bound}.
 The sample size $n$ is sufficiently large with respect to $p, c_1, \dots, c_M, M, k_1, k_2,$ and $|\mathcal{S}|$ such that $e^{-\phi_n} + \phi_n - 1 - \phi_n^2/k_1 > 0.$ \end{itemize}

 Our error bound illustrates how our idealized M-step scales with respect to the number of response variables and number of categories per response.
 It is especially instructive to compare the error bound in Theorem \ref{thm:error_bound} to that from \citet{molstad2020likelihood}.
 Recall that \citet{molstad2020likelihood} propose an estimator of the regression coefficient tensor under the vectorized model.
 Unsurprisingly, their error bound scales in $\prod_{m=1}^M c_m$ rather than $\sum_{m=1}^M c_m.$ This can be explained by the fact that the regression coefficient tensor of interest under the vectorized model has $p\prod_{m=1}^M c_m$ elements whereas under our model assumptions, there are only $R p\sum_{m=1}^M c_m$ unknown regression coefficients.
-These results may suggest that when $M$ is reasonably large, the method of \citet{molstad2020likelihood} will perform poorly whereas our method may perform well as long as \eqref{LatentMixtureModel} with small $R$ serves as a reasonable approximation to $\mbP$.